 Same as above, it’s not a necessity but it’s something that separate the good sets from the great.

-Finally we come to all the tiny shit that I don’t think makes a huge deal.
+Finally we come to all the tiny details that I don’t think makes a huge deal.
 Everything above will impact your use at least a little bit.
 The stuff down below probably won’t.
 But there’s more to herb grinders than its functionality (which is obvious coming from the guy who has a strange fascination with less effective, wooden grinders).

 Simply put, a bud grinder that uses magnets is a lot nicer to use than one that doesn’t.
 Beyond that though, I don’t find a ton of difference in the types of magnets that grinders have.
 A lot of them will boast about the crazy neodymium, core-of-the-earth, less-by-druids-and-Gia magnets that they use.